tulste/CobraLab.github.io/_members/jon.pipitone.md

 ---
 title: Jon Pipitone
-layout: default
+layout: pagenonav
 ---

 My name is Jon Pipitone.
-I am not part of this lab.
+I am not part of this lab(anymore).